99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - SQS access policies (if you want cross account access or publish S3 event notifications)

 SQS Message Visibility Timeout:
-After a message is polled by a consumer it becomes invisible to other consumers, it has 30s to process it,
+After a message is polled by a consumer it becomes invisible to other consumers, it has 30s to process it,!!
 if the message hasn't been deleted because not processed yet, it will be put back in the queue and be processed twice, if you need more than 30s to process it
 use the "ChangeMessageVisibility" API to change the timeout time to increase the value of VisibilityTimeout